bitrise-io/devcenter/_articles/en/reviews/adding-a-new-app-with-the-api.md

         },
         {

-You can also manage the app's `bitrise.yml` file: you can either download the application's current file or upload a new `bitrise.yml` file that will overwrite the old one.
+You can also download the existing bitrise.yml file of any app: the response will contain the full YAML configuration.

-### Uploading a new bitrise.yml file

-The `bitrise.yml` file contains the configuration of your builds.
-You can modify the current one via the API by posting a full YAML configuration.
-The below example shows a basic `.yml` configuration.

-    curl -X POST -H 'Authorization: ACCESS-TOKEN' 'https://api.bitrise.io/v0.1/apps/APP-SLUG/bitrise.yml' -d '{"app_config_datastore_yaml":"app:\n  envs:\n  - BITRISE_PROJECT_PATH: build.gradle\n    opts:\n      is_expand: false\ndefault_step_lib_source: https://github.com/bitrise-io/bitrise-steplib.git\nformat_version: 1.1.9"}'

-By calling this endpoint, you replace the app's current `bitrise.yml` file.
-You can, of course, modify this uploaded `bitrise.yml` either via the API or on the website itself.